jaykay-design/cakephp-my-instagram-feed/README.md

     'cache_config' => 'default'
 ],
 ```
-This configuration is automatically merged with your application specific configuration preferentially using any keys you define.

 * client_id (string) - The client id provided to you when you [set up](#setup) the app
 * client_secret (string) - The client secret provided to you when you [set up](#setup) the app
-* callback_url (string) - The callback url you provided when you [set up](#setup) the app.
-It should have this format [Your domain]/MyInstagramFeed/OAuth/authorize
 * cache_config - The cache configuration for the instagram feed data